rsdoiel/antenna/archives/2024/journalism_2024.42.md

 ---

-## Men’s waterpolo bounces back from previous loss to win both games this weekend
+## Men’s water polo bounces back from previous loss to win both games this weekend

 date: 2024-10-15, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+15 at 12:21 p.m.</em>
 After commemorating the weekend with two wins, the Bruins continue their renewed winning streak.
 No. 2 UCLA men&#8217;s water polo (16-1, 1-1 MPSF) secured two wins this weekend, first claiming an 18-12 victory against No.

 <br>